percona/pmm-doc/docs/setting-up/client/index.md

     - On Debian or Red Hat Linux, install `percona-release` and use a Linux package manager (`apt`/`dnf`) to install PMM Client.
     - On Debian or Red Hat, download `.deb`/`.rpm` PMM Client packages and manually install them.

+!!! hint alert "Binary is only way to install PMM client without root permissions"
     - [Binary package](#binary-package): For other Linux distributions, download and unpack generic PMM Client Linux binaries.

 When you have installed PMM Client, you must: